Managing global outcomes. Creating Project specific outcomes. Waiting periods.

 Outcomes are a big topic, and as such gets their own section of the Onboarding portal.
 For full details of how to create and manage Outcomes, see the articles in that section.

-Understanding results and outcomes
+Understanding outcomes

-• Alternatively, preferably, the contact picks up and speaks to the agent.
+- Alternatively, preferably, the contact picks up and speaks to the agent.
 At the end of that call, the agent would record an outcome.
 Did they make a sale, did the contact request a callback, or to be added to a blacklist.
 Outcomes let you record deals, and manage contacts, finalising those that are no longer needed, for example.

 Global- and project-based outcomes